chartingshow/documentation/roadmap/README.md

         <tr>
             <td>High-Low</td>
             <td>Trading Algorithm</td>
-            <td>The algorithm finds the pivot highs and pivot lows then calculates the higher highs and lower lows.
-If price breaks the resistance levels it's an up trend and if price breaks the support level it's a down trend.</td>
+            <td><p>The High-Low algorithm finds pivot (swing) highs and pivot (swing) lows and then calculates the higher highs (HH), lower lows (LL), higher lows (HL) and lower highs (LH) swing points.</p><p>The pivot points are calculated using a default setting of 3.
+A higher setting results in less swing points and a lower setting results in more swing points.
+The pivot points are more significant and noteworthy the longer the trend.
+This means if the trader selects a higher setting, the trend could be longer and therefore prove to be more notable.</p><p>The High-Low algorithm is used to determine and anticipate potential price changes and reversals.
+It also calculates support and resistance trendlines in real-time by analysing the HH, HL, LL and LH swing points.
+Generally up trends are made up of higher highs (HH) and higher lows (HL), while down trends are made up of lower lows (LL) and lower highs (LH).</p></td>
             <td><img src="https://github.com/chartingshow/Documentation/blob/master/assets/images/roadmap/launched.png" alt="status"></td>
         </tr>
         <tr>